• Future-Proof Your Code: Embracing Secure Coding Within Modern Cybersecurity

 Phish Tale of the Week

-Often times phishing campaigns, created by malicious actors, target users by utilizing social engineering.
-For example, in this email, the actors are appearing as LastPass, the password manager company, and informing you that action needs to be taken on your account in order to avoid deactivation, in this case updating personal information.
-The email explains that “LastPass” takes our security very personally, so we should confirm our information in order to maintain full access to our account.
-It seems both urgent and genuine, so why shouldn’t we click the “Confirm My Information” button?
-Luckily, there’s plenty of reasons that point to this being a phishing scam.
+Often times phishing/smishing campaigns, created by malicious actors, target users by utilizing social engineering.
+For example, in this text message, the actors are appearing as Coinbase and informing you that action needs to be taken regarding your account.
+The message first prompts you with a notification that your account has been accessed and gives you the choice if you want to lockdown your account assets, after which it sends you a link that you can click on in order to “secure your account.”
+It seems both urgent and genuine, so why shouldn’t we visit the link they sent us?
+Luckily, there’s plenty of reasons that point to this being a scam.

-2. The second warning signs in this email is the messaging.
-This message tries to create a sense of urgency by using different phrases in bold like “Warning” and “To avoid the deactivation” Phishing scams commonly attempt to create a sense of urgency in their emails in order to get you to click their link without thinking about it first.
-Always be sure to thoroughly inspect the messaging of all emails in your inbox before clicking on a link in your email.
+2. The second warning signs in this text is the messaging.
+This message tries to create a sense of urgency and get you to take action by using language such as “Secure your account” and “Lockdown.”
+Phishing scams commonly attempt to create a sense of urgency in their messages in order to get you to click their link without thinking about it first.
+Always be sure to thoroughly inspect the style and tone of all texts before following a link sent through SMS.

 General Recommendations: